phiphiphi31/SBT/README.md

 ### :star: Our paper is accepted by CVPR2022 !

-###  This is the reproduced version of our work "Correlation-Aware Deep Tracking".You can find it  [here](https://arxiv.org/abs/2203.01666).
+###  This is the reproduced version of our work "Correlation-Aware Deep Tracking".
+You can find the paper [here](https://arxiv.org/abs/2203.01666).